 When Catfish is done, I go and work solely with him.
 He has some delays and some learning disabilities and it takes a while to get things done.
 Everyone else works independently, asking me questions as the day goes by.
 I have one who sits in the kitchen, 3 who set at the dining room table and 2 that work in the living room.

 We stop at noon to eat lunch.
 They eat, then clean up their space.
-Once that is done, they go upstairs and watch a movie, go play in their rooms or outside, or read a book till about 2.
-This gives me time to make phone calls, do specific housework, check email, text, read, watch a show, relax….they do not bother me during this time (bahahahaha).
+Once that is done, they go upstairs and watch a movie, go play in their rooms or outside, or read a book until about 2.
+This gives me time to make phone calls, do specific housework, check email, text, read, watch a show, relax….they do not bother me during this time.
 After that time is up, they finish up schoolwork for about an hour or so.
 By then, we are doing other things, outside the home.

 We “school” Monday-Thursday.
-Fridays are reserved for make up stuff, tests, field trips, etc. I also grade all papers on Friday.
+Fridays are reserved for makeup stuff, tests, field trips, etc. I also grade all the papers on Friday.
 Once a month, I write out their schedules.
 Each child has one and we check things off when we are done.
 The kids are responsible for keeping up with their schedules.
 If they get lost, then they get to do extra work until their schedules are found.

 To make things easier, we have crates.
 Each child has a crate and that is where they keep their books/pencils/papers and schedules.
 I make things VERY organized for them.